githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

 5. Add a new job with id `deploy-dev-test`
    - To run on `ubuntu-latest`
    - Name the job as "Deploy to Dev-Test environment"
-   - We will be using an environment named `Dev-Test` for this job and we will construct the `url` for this environment.
-As this environment is not already defined by us in this repository, GitHub Actions will take care of creating it during the first run.
+   - We will be specifying an environment named `Dev-Test` for this job and we will construct a `url` for this environment.
+This environment will be dynamically created by the Actions workflow during the first run.
-   - We also want to define an environment variable at job level for the repository name where we will publish.
-As the repo name will vary for various deployment environments, so it will vary for each job.
+   - We will define an environment variable at job level for the repository name where we will host the test instance of GitHub pages.
+Please note that we are defining it within Job scope as the dev-test repo hosting test instance is specific to this job.
    - Add the following steps to this job
       - Checkout the repository
       - Install and Build